tdom::schema -

 Returning "ignore" from the recovering script in case of error

-type MISSING_ELEMENT recovers by ignoring the failed contraint and
+type MISSING_ELEMENT recovers by ignoring the failed constraint and

 continues to match the event further against the schema.